irenejay/Sportify-App/README.md

 ## Features

-- **Live Scores:**: Stay updated with real-time scores of your favorite teams and matches.
+- **Live Scores:** Stay updated with real-time scores of your favorite teams and matches.
-- **View Favorite teams,players and events**: Be able to search up for your favorite clubs and players
+- **View Favorite Teams, Players, Highlights, and Events:** Easily search for and access information about your favorite clubs, players, highlights, and sports events.
-- **Deatiled lists of a variety of sports leagues in the world**: Be able to view league data for various leagues in the world
+- **Detailed Lists of Various Sports Leagues Worldwide:** Explore comprehensive data for a variety of sports leagues around the world.
-- **Add Favorite players, teams, events for a user**: Be able to post users loved teams,events and players
-- **User player,team,table or league id to look up details:** Using the id we can look up table data from a particular season, player milestones,contracts  and former teams
+- **Lookup Details Using ID:** Utilize player, team, table, or league ID to quickly look up specific details.

 ## How to Use

 1. **Clone Repository:**
    ```bash
    git clone https://github.com/dkiriinya/Sportify-App.git
    ```

-2. **Navigate to directory**
+2. **Navigate to the Directory:**
    ```bash
    cd Sportify-App
    ```